 A Spouted Saucepan With a Strainable Lid Means Less Hassle and Decent Coffee in Minutes

 Sooner or later your coffee maker will quit working.
-There's nothing more frustrating than waiting for hot coffee, then entering your kitchen only to discover that it's... not... coffee.
+There's nothing more frustrating than waiting for hot coffee of a morning, then entering your kitchen only to discover that there's no coffee brewing.
 Your machine is no longer functioning and the hoped-for cup of Joe is now a "no."

 What to do?
+If you are like most people, you will still need that cup of coffee, so you will come up with inventive ways to make it happen.
 Trying to balance the basket on your cup is never a good idea, nor is trying to strain the grounds through a cloth, nor is making coffee in a standard pot the answer.
 There's a much easier way.

 You can easily make good-tasting coffee with the right type of pot.

 What kind is that?
-You'll need a stainless steel pourable pot (with a spouted rim) and a strainable lid (with small holes).
+You'll need a stainless steel pot with a spouted rim, which makes pouring a dream.
+These usually come with a strainable lid (with small holes).
 These are called straining sauce pans and they make pouring and straining coffee a snap.
 (See product capsule below to see what these pots look like.)

 If you don't already have one of these, they are well worth the investment.
-And they do a far better job than a regular pot, because without the spout, you'll be hard-pressed to safely pour scalding water without it spilling all over the place (and not in your cup!) and you'll will need a metal soup ladle to get the water out.
+And they do a far better job than a regular pot, because without the spout, you'll be hard-pressed to safely pour scalding coffee without it spilling all over the place (anywhere but in your cup!) and you'll need a metal soup ladle to get the liquid out.
 Without the holed lid, you will end up with more coffee grounds in the bottom of your cup.